 Scholarship Essay Formatting

 Is there a typical formatting sample all applicants must follow?
 Yeap, there is.
-It is less detailed than you might expect it to be, and the rules are pretty general.
-Some of them correspond to college essay writing as we know it.
+It is less detailed than you might expect, and the rules are pretty general.
+However, some correspond to college essay writing as we know it.

-For instance, the structure which all essays follow must contain the Intro, Body, and Conclusion.
+For instance, all essays' structure must contain the Intro, Body, and Conclusion.
 But you already know about it, right?
-The question is should a scholarship essay format be different from a common essay format?
-Let’s dive into the answer.
+So the question is should a scholarship essay format be different from a common one?
+Let's dive into the answer.

-- It is not always necessary to include a title if there is only one topic instead of a long list.
+- Including a title is not always necessary if there is only one topic instead of a long list.
 However, if the instructions ask you to add the topic in the beginning, do so.